What would you like your loved ones to do with your body after you die?

 Consequently, whatever your views on cremation versus burial, it’s a topic that must be approached with the awareness that many favor one side quite strongly.
 To speak flippantly on the subject, in one direction or the other, would potentially place a stumbling block in the life of another believer (1 Corinthians 8:9).

-With that in mind, let’s take a brief look at a few of the biblical arguments often offered in favor of burial.
+With that in mind, let’s consider what the Bible says about cremation.
+First, let’s take a brief look at a few of the biblical arguments often offered in favor of burial.

 An argument for burial from tradition